liferay/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/06-dynamic-query/02-implementing-your-custom-finder-method-using-dynamic-query.markdown

     return entities;

-The dynamimc query execution returns a list of entities and the finder method returns that list.
+The dynamic query execution returns a list of entities and the finder method returns that list.

 +$$$